 Sadly, the death of Adolf Hitler did little to prevent further tragedy.
 On the evening of 1st May, Magda Goebbels put her six children to bed, having first given them sleeping potion and possibly morphine.
 Then, with the help of a doctor, she put drops of hydrogen cyanide down their throats.
 All died instantly, with only the eldest, 12-year old Helga, putting up a struggle.
 Later that day, both Joseph and Magda Goebbels took their own lives.

-A week later, on the 8th May, Germany surrendered unconditionally.
+A week later, in the last days of the third reich, on the 8th May, Germany surrendered unconditionally.
 Hitler’s Thousand Year Reich had lasted less than 13 years – the last six of which saw loss of life on an appalling scale.
 Indeed, by the end of World War Two, 60 million people had died, including 12 million innocent men, women and children who perished at the hands of Hitler’s policy of systematic extermination.

 Was Hitler Mad?